cvc5/cvc5/INSTALL.rst

 - `SymFPU <https://github.com/martin-cs/symfpu/tree/CVC4>`_

 If ``--auto-download`` is given, the Python modules will be installed automatically in a virtual environment if they are missing.
+To install the modules globally and skip the creation of the virtual environment, configure cvc5 with ``./configure.sh --no-pyvenv``.

 CaDiCaL (SAT solver)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^